basho/basho_docs/source/languages/en/riak/ops/running/security.md

 ## Security Basics

+This section covers enabling/disabling security and checking for current security status.

 ### Enabling Security

 Riak Security is disabled by default.
 To enable it, simply run the `security enable` command: